-QUARTERLY REPORT UNDER SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2018 TRANSITION REPORT UNDER SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT For the transition period from to Commission File number 000-30262 VISUALANT, INCORPORATED (Exact name of registrant as specified in charter) Nevada 90-0273142 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 500 Union Street, Suite 810, Seattle, Washington USA (Address of principal executive offices) (Zip Code) 206-903-1351 (Registrant's telephone number, including area code) (Former name, address, and fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company", and "emerging growth company" in Rule 12b-2 Large accelerated filer Accelerated filer Non-accelerated filer (Do not check if a smaller reporting company) \times Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ The number of shares of common stock, \$.001 par value, issued and outstanding as of May 9, 2018: 7,439,726 shares
+☑ QUARTERLY REPORT UNDER SECTION 13 OF R 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly per iod ended June 30, 2018 ☐ TRANSITION REPORT UNDER SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT For the transition period from to Commission File num NOW KNOW L ABS, INC. nt as specified in charter) Nevada 90-0273142 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 500 Union Street, Suite 810, Seattle, Washington USA 98101 (Address of principal executive offices) (Zip Code) 3-1351 (Registrant's telephone nu umber, including area code) Visualant, I ncorporated · l year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed months (or for such shorter period that the registrant was required to file such report \Box Indicate by check mark whether the registrant has submitted electronically and posted and posted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during submit and post such files).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerate company.
+See the definitions of "large accelerated filer," "accelerated filer", "smaller in the company of the definition of the company of t ging growth Large accelerated filer Non-accelerated filer (Do not check if a smaller reporting company) Emerging growth company ☐ Accelerated filer☐ Smaller reporting company☐ If an emerging growth company, indicate by check mark if the registrant has elected n accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box ot to use the extended transition period for complying with any new of or revised financial Indicate by check mark whether the registrant is a shell company (as defined in Rule 1 2b-2 of the Exchange Act).
+Yes □ No ⊠ The number of shares of common stock, \$.001 par value, issued and outstanding as of August 9, 2018: 16,570,162 shares 1